tora0515/HAHA/contracts/Soneium/batchsend/README.md

    You can ignore the expected number warning (was used for testing) But make sure the Actual number of addresses saved equals the holders less any exclusions from step 1.

-   As of Jan 8, there are 8 wallets to remove during the cleansing step.
+   As of Jan 25, there are 6 wallets to remove during the cleansing step.
 Make sure the Actual number of addresses saved is 6 less thant the total holders at snapshot.
+Time of snapshot: 1343 wallets, less 6, 1337 wallets to transfer to.

 3. Deactivate the environment after processing:
    ```bash
    deactivate
    ```

-This will create `holders_list.json` in the `batchsend` directory.
+This will create `02_holders_list.json` in the `batchsend` directory.

 ---